top of page

 In 2022, Vincent and composer Timothy C. Takach won the Domenic J. Pellicciotti Opera Composition Prize for their opera, Computing Venus, based on the life of astronomer Maria Mitchell, which will be premiered by the Crane School of Music in Fall 2024.

-Other operatic works include Tienda (2019) with composer Reinaldo Moya for the Schubert Club of Minnesota; Nullipara (2018) with composer D. J. Sparr for the Pittsburgh New Music Ensemble; Prix Fixe (2015) with composer Kevin Wilt for Florida Atlantic University; and Camelot Requiem (2013) with composer Joshua Bornfield for the fiftieth anniversary of the assassination of John F. Kennedy.
-Vincent has also written two highly-acclaimed comic adaptations of Mozart operas: The Figaro Project, based on Le Nozze di Figaro (The Figaro Project, 2009; The Zeiders American Dream Theatre, 2015), and Who Killed Don Giovanni?, based on Don Giovanni (The Figaro Project, 2011; Cowtown Opera, 2019).
+Other operatic works include The Blood Vote (2023) with composer Jenny Game for the Melbourne Fringe Festival; Tienda (2019) with composer Reinaldo Moya for the Schubert Club of Minnesota; Nullipara (2018) with composer D. J. Sparr for the Pittsburgh New Music Ensemble; Prix Fixe (2015) with composer Kevin Wilt for Florida Atlantic University; and Camelot Requiem (2013) with composer Joshua Bornfield for the fiftieth anniversary of the assassination of John F. Kennedy.

 A classically-trained ballet dancer and former professional opera singer, Vincent was the Artistic Director of The Figaro Project (opera company) in Baltimore, Maryland from 2009 to 2015.
-She is currently the Head of the Arts and Cultural Management program at the University of Melbourne.

 Librettist: About Me